 As it was mentioned at the beginning of this article, there are two options: free and paid VPN.
 Free account allows to have:

-Correspondingly, the paid version offers unlimited traffic and speed, yet the number of devices stays the same.
+Correspondingly, the paid version offers unlimited traffic and speed, and 5 simultaneously connected devices.

 Finally, AdGuard VPN subscriptions are integrated in AdGuard personal account.
 So, if you have it, AdGuard VPN will be present there, too.
 A common user account is very convenient: all purchases, license keys and subscriptions will be in the same place.